glic3rinu/passlib/docs/lib/passlib.hash.cisco_type7.rst

   Type 7 encoding is primarily used with ``ASCII`` passwords, how it handles other characters is not known.

-  In order to provide support for unicode strings, PassLib will encode unicode passwords using ``UTF-8`` before running them through this algorithm.
-If a different encoding is desired by an application, the password should be encoded before handing it to PassLib.
+  In order to provide support for unicode strings, Passlib will encode unicode passwords using ``UTF-8`` before running them through this algorithm.
+If a different encoding is desired by an application, the password should be encoded before handing it to Passlib.

 * Magic Key: